 In this case, only 3 states are considered origin-based: Arizona, California and New Mexico.

-In this set of rules, you need to look at which state your FBA center that you ship to/from is located, and not where your business is located.
+In this set of Marketplace Sales Tax Collection rules, you need to look at which state your FBA center that you ship to/from is located, and not where your business is located.

 By rule, you need a resale certificate for every case where you need to collect sales tax.
 You need to collect sales tax for every state where you have a nexus.
 So, accordingly, you need to have a resale certificate for the state you are based in and every state that you ship inventory to Amazon Fulfillment centers.

-If you live in any of the other states, click the link to find out more.
+If you live in any of the other states, follow the links below to find out more.

 - District of Columbia

 - New York